-- Place the palms of both hands on the edge of the bench so your fingers are hanging off of it.
+- Place both hands flat on the bench so that your fingers are pointing laterally away from your body.

 - Then extend your legs out in front of you.

-- Lift your butt off the bench and extend your legs out further so you can safely dip below the level of the bench.
+- Lift your butt off the bench and extend your legs out straight keeping your butt close to the bench.

-- Dip to where your upper arm is parallel or slightly above.
+- Retract your scapula and lean back slightly, then dip to where your upper arm is slightly above parallel.

-- Then push your body up and contract your triceps without completely locking out at the top.
+- Then push your body up by contracting your triceps.

 Variations & Tips